Gray Seal

 Length

-The grey seal (Halichoerus grypus ) is found on both shores of the North Atlantic Ocean.
+The Gray seal (Halichoerus grypus) is found on both shores of the North Atlantic Ocean.
 In Latin Halichoerus grypus means "hook-nosed sea pig".
 It is a large seal of the family Phocidae, which are commonly referred to as "true seals" or "earless seals".
-It is the only species classified in the genus Halichoerus.
-Its name is spelled gray seal in the US; it is also known as Atlantic seal and the horsehead seal.
+Its name is spelled Gray seal in the US; it is also known as Atlantic seal and the horsehead seal.

 Appearance